adamchainz/django-mysql/docs/model_fields/dynamic_field.rst

     * ``datetime.date``
     * ``datetime.datetime``
     * ``datetime.datetime``
-    * A nested dict conforming to thsi spec too
+    * A nested dict conforming to this spec too

     Note that there are restrictions on the range of values supported for some of these types, and that ``decimal.Decimal`` objects are not yet supported